Cheapest online supermarkets 2022

 Use first-order discounts

-This one's pretty simple – most supermarkets will have a promotional offer that gives you a certain amount of money off your first delivery.
-Assuming you've not made an order with any of them before, you could switch supermarkets every week and get discounted shops for around two months!
+Most supermarkets will have a promotional offer that gives you a certain amount of money off your first delivery.
+Assuming you've not made an order with any of them before, you could switch supermarkets every week and get discounted shops for around two months.

-There are tons of offers out there – see above for a rundown of the typical first-order discounts at each shop.
+There are tons of offers out there.
+Check the list above for a rundown of the typical first-order discounts at each shop.

 -